 We are using QM, MM and QM/MM molecular modelling and simulation software, some of which are CP2K, GROMACS, AutoDock and AutoDock Vina, VMD, PyMOL, UCSF Chimera, Avogadro, ChemAxon Marvin Suite, AmberTools via acpype, and Open Babel.
 Supplementary numerical analysis software suites LibreOffice Calc and R are used for analysis and visualization of simulation output.
 Combining the open source and proprietary computational chemistry software available software, we developed a mostly open source drug design pipelines to empower our research and increase efficiency of wet lab experiments.
 More info is available on our wiki, page Software.

-For computations, we rely on the equipment of Computer Networks, Parallelization, and Simulation Laboratory and Center for Advanced Computing and Modelling at the University of Rijeka.
+For computations, we rely on the equipment of Computer Networks, Parallelization, and Simulation Laboratory (provided in part by NVIDIA under the GPU Education Center program) and Center for Advanced Computing and Modelling at the University of Rijeka.
 For wet lab experiments, we use equipment available at the Department of Biomedical Technology at the University of Rijeka.

 We are developing novel drugs for Alzheimer’s disease in collaboration with Jiva Pharmaceuticals, a private pharmaceutical company.

 Principal Investigator: Željko M. Svedružić, Ph.D., Assistant Professor of biochemistry